forestgrape/coronavirus/index.md

 * [Updates](#updates)
 * [Public Suggestions](#public-advice) <br>
     Keep distance and hygiene.
-Then outside is safe.
-Inside ventilate well and/or wear a mask.
+Outside is safe.
+Inside ventilate well and/or wear a mask in risk regions.
 Transmission can be smoke-like.
-Don't burden the immune system.
+Take care to the immune system.
 * [Covid-19](#covid)
     - [Public Description](#public-description)
 * [Thoughts on Monitor and Controlling Sars-CoV-2](#monitor-and-control)